 Report - the precise format and content of the report are determined in collaboration with the student's advisor and research committee.
-The report must be approved in writing by the entire research committee.
+The report must be signed by the entire research committee.
 It is recommended that the report be in a format suitable for publishing, but it is not required.